oceanprotocol/ocean.py/README_marketplace_flow.md

 data_token.approve(marketplace_address, 20)
 ```

-## 4. Bob buys datatokens from marketplace
+## 4. Bob buys datatokens from marketplace, marketplace sends datatokens

+//<inside marketplace's own code, Bob sends the marketplace USD or DAI or OCEAN or other>, to pay

 ```python
 from ocean_lib import Ocean